angelitto2005/angelitto/README.md

 <b>https://angelitto2005.github.io/angelitto</b>

-and install the zips from that source.
+and install the zips you need, from there.